wazuh/wazuh-documentation/source/learning-wazuh/rdp-brute-force.rst

     |     :width: 100%                                                                              |
     +-----------------------------------------------------------------------------------------------+

-4. Notice how first the lower level "Windows: Logon Failure" alert is triggered several times, followed by the higher level "Multiple Windows Logon Failures" alert.
+4. Notice how first the lower level "*Windows: Logon Failure*" alert is triggered several times, followed by the higher level "Multiple Windows Logon Failures" alert.
    This process may repeat itself depending on the total number of logon failures seen.

 Hold your breath for a deep dive!
 ---------------------------------

-Let's take a thorough look at how this log event is being decoded and what leads Wazuh to the final conclusion that brute force activity is occurring.
+Let's take a thorough look at how this log event is being decoded and what leads **Wazuh** to the final conclusion that brute force activity is occurring.

 1. In Kibana, copy the complete contents of the full_log field for one of the Windows logon failure events.